megakemp/megakemp.github.io/_posts/2019-03-15-the-case-for-pull-rebase.md

 > In other words, when everyone commits to a single shared branch, the standard `git pull` command is going to clutter your history with a bunch of merge commits, simply due to the asynchronous nature of collaboration.

-A merge commit should represent a *significative event*: the point in time when two different lines of history came together.
-For example, a topic branch merged into a long-running branch (like a pull request), or a long-running branch merged into another (like a release).
-The merge commits created by `git pull`, on the other hand, don't represent anything — they’re just an artificial side-effect.
+A merge commit should represent a *significative event*, namely the point in time in which two different lines of history came together: a topic branch merged into a long-running branch (like a pull request), or a long-running branch merged into another (like a release) just to give you an example.
+The merge commits created by `git pull`, on the other hand, don't represent anything — they are an artificial side-effect.

 ## Pull Rebase